adobe/spectrum-web-components/documentation/components/link.md

 ## Variants

-### Standard Switches
+### Standard Links

-Standard switches are the default style for switches.
-The blue color provides a visual prominence that is optimal for forms, settings, etc. where the switches need to be noticed.
+Standard links can follow any of the character styles defined in Spectrum.
+Therefore, they can be displayed in various font sizes and weights.
+Standard links appear blue, in order to stand out from the rest of the text and be recognized as interactive.

 ```html
 This is a